tweag/nickel/doc/manual/syntax.md

 String"
 ```

 A multiline string can be introduced and closed by multiple `#` signs, as long as this amount is equal.
-If one wants to use string interpolation, it must uses the same amount of `#`.
+If you want to use string interpolation, you must use the same amount of `#` as in the delimiters.

 Examples:
 ```